Join the leading forum for accelerating fair, ethical, and responsible recruitment of migrant workers.

 The Global Data Partnership Against Forced Labour was launched at the World Economic Forum in Davos (Jan 2025).
 It aims to transform data-sharing between governments, businesses, civil society, trade unions, and intergovernmental organisations to build strong evidence on the prevalence, root causes, and key solutions to combat forced labour.

-Initial data already highlights a strong correlation between poor recruitment practices and the risk of forced labour worldwide.
+Initial data already highlights a strong correlation between unethical recruitment practices and the risk of forced labour worldwide.

-GFRR2025 will build on this momentum to explore how increased and better use of data can deliver greater utility at executive and operational level.
+GFRR2025 will build on this momentum to explore how increased and better use of data can be used to support action against recruitment fees.

 A PLATFORM FOR IDEAS